Polyakov--Nambu--Jona-Lasinio model in finite volumes: Results

-In Fig.(\ref{R42}) we have plotted the ratios of fourth to second order fluctuations for different conserved charges as a function of temperature.
+On the other hand if the multiplicity ratios and ratios of fluctuations are to be employed to make contact between theory and experiment then it is important to find out if the volume scaling violation occurs for such ratios.
+Otherwise no unique value of the system volume may be found.
+In fig.~(\ref{R42}) we have plotted the ratios of fourth to second order fluctuations for different conserved charges as a function of temperature.
 It may be observed that the scaling of the ratios with the system volume holds good away from the crossover region.
 For all the conserved charges there is a significant violation of the volume scaling in a finite window of temperature.
 For the quark and electric charge sector the magnitude of violation is high compared to the strangeness sector, which however shows the scaling violation for the largest temperature range.

-Let us now carry out a similar study of the correlations between different conserved charges.
-These correlations are obtained as,
+Let us now carry out a study on ratios of leading order correlations to fluctuations among different conserved charges.
+The correlations are obtained as,

 where, $X$ and $Y$ stands for $q$, $Q$ and $S$ with $X\neq Y$.
 We compute the correlation coefficients using numerical differentiation.
 We obtain the thermodynamic potential $\Omega$ at any given temperature within the range -50MeV$\leq \mu_X ,\mu_Y \leq$50MeV in an interval of 0.1 MeV.
 For obtaining the derivative $\frac{\partial^2(-\Omega/T^4)}{\partial(\mu_X/T)\partial(\mu_Y/T)}$, we compute it for various values of $\Delta(\mu_X/T)=\Delta(\mu_Y/T)$ and consider the value when the derivative reaches a saturation.
 We repeat the whole procedure for the entire temperature range so as to obtain first order correlations of conserved charges as functions of temperature around zero chemical potentials.